The terrible reunions in store for her

 "You can stop this," says the figure beside her, a little white marshmallow of a critter with a tail as big again as itself.
 "You have the power to change destiny."

-She watches, mute, as she comes flying across the sky, slamming into the roof of one of the subway cars hard enough to break bones.
+She watches, mute, as that girl comes flying across the sky, slamming into the roof of one of the subway cars hard enough to break bones.

 It doesn't matter what happens to me!
 Not if I can save the city...and that girl...